 On Wednesday, December 16, a wonderful thing happened on campus; children laughed, and children played.
 That is what kids are meant to be doing after all, isn’t it?
 That and learning, in between doodling in their notebooks, questioning everything, and running around like little maniacs as soon as school’s out for summer.

-Fresh stories of kindness, humanity, and bravery from the islands surface daily, where people have stormed the beaches to offer the shirts off their backs; everyone is trying to do their part and offer the refugees a moment of solace and comfort.
+Fresh stories of kindness, humanity, and bravery surface daily from the islands, where people have stormed the beaches to offer the shirts off their backs; everyone is trying to do their part and offer the refugees a moment of solace and comfort.

-Such was the case on a crisp, sunny Wednesday morning in December when about 60 refugee children, primarily from Syria and Afghanistan, arrived at the Pierce campus.
+Such was the case on a crisp, sunny Wednesday morning in December, when about 60 refugee children, primarily from Syria and Afghanistan, arrived at the Pierce school campus.

-The Main Corridor of Pierce had works of art on display that the children created in workshops at the shelters that were run by artist Christina Nakou through a program organized by Médecins du Monde Greece (MdM-GR) and the Greek Council for Refugees (GCR), entitled “Reception Center for Vulnerable Asylum Seekers,” and financed by the Norwegian Embassy.
-The exhibition was run with the theme of “Magic Carpets: paintings en route” and was launched at the first TedX Kids event in Greece, which was hosted at The American College of Greece, on December 12, 2015.
+On display at the school’s main corridor were works of art that the children created in workshops at the shelters, run by artist Christina Nakou through a program organized by Médecins du Monde Greece (MdM-GR) and the Greek Council for Refugees (GCR), entitled “Reception Center for Vulnerable Asylum Seekers,” and financed by the Norwegian Embassy.
+The exhibition run with the theme of “Magic Carpets: paintings en route” and was launched at the first TedX Kids event in Greece, which was hosted at The American College of Greece, on December 12, 2015.

 Professor Anna Xenou and the Gymnasium Student Council members from Pierce had planned a full, fun day ahead.
 The visiting children joined Pierce students in a drawing session, chatted, listened to music, and got to know each other.
 The real fun began when the medley of children made its way to the courts; some kids jumped at the sight of basketballs and volleyballs, already splitting into teams, and others kept on going till they reached the sunlit soccer field, where they hit the ground smiling.

-Others sat around the courts and talked as best as they could with each other, whether in English, Greek, or Arabic, with students offering the shyer children snacks using the Arabic phrases they were given on a piece of paper.
-Later, the children moved on to the Cafeteria, where the College provided a hot meal for everyone and gift bags for the children, including notebooks and drawing pads.
+Others sat around the courts and talked as best as they could with each other, whether in English, Greek, or Arabic, with students offering the shyer children snacks using the Arabic phrases that were handed out on a piece of paper.
+Later, the children moved on to the cafeteria, where the College provided a hot meal for everyone and gift bags for the visiting children that included notebooks and drawing pads.

 Anastasios Yfantis, social worker at MdM-GR said, “This visit is very important as it provides the children with a different setting and a chance to get away from their troubles and burdens.”
 MdM-GR operate a shelter for vulnerable groups such as the visiting children, with one of the organization’s most important aims being family re-unification, Mr. Yfantis said.